sourceincite/sourceincite.github.io/_posts/2016-09-21-once-upon-a-type-confusion.md

 0a3c101c ????????
 {% endhighlight %}

-We can see that the heap buffer is of size 0x60 bytes.
-Now, we can set a breakpoint at the @eip where the access violation is occurring and run the sample.xls file to see if there is a change in the heap buffer structure are size.
+<p class="cn" markdown="1">We can see that the heap buffer is of size 0x60 bytes.
+Now, we can set a breakpoint at the @eip where the access violation is occurring and run the sample.xls file to see if there is a change in the heap buffer structure are size.</p>

 {% highlight text %}
 Breakpoint 0 hit